 Don’t do the math that will tell you the monetary value of a mere half cup of Chambord; rest assured you’ll see dollar bills rather than liquid in your measuring cup if you do, and nobody wants to see that.
 I’m still a bit rattled by the experience, especially since it wasn’t worth the money: the less expensive raspberry wine produced a much more flavorful cake.
 Here’s your public service announcement: buy two bottles of Framboise if you’re even thinking about making this cake.
 You only get one cake out a bottle, and I can guarantee that you will want to make it again (and again and again).
 Besides, if you have a bottle of Framboise in your cupboard, you can add color and bright berry flavor to your next round of mimosas.

 But I digress.
 This CAKE!
 All that Framboise and sweet, tart berries mixed in to the batter blend perfectly with its deep chocolate flavor, which comes from a combination of baker’s chocolate and unsweetened cocoa powder.
-A generous layer of Framboise-spiked chocolate ganache gives this simple bundt cake a glossy finish and extra richness.
+A generous layer of Framboise-spiked chocolate ganache gives this chocolate raspberry cake a glossy finish and extra richness.
 Served with fresh berries on the side, a slice of this cake’s an indulgent treat.
 Add a scoop of vanilla ice cream, too, if you mean business.

 Happy baking, and even happier eating!